sapegin/blog.sapegin.me/source/en/all/react-jest.md

 );
 ```

-Will be rendered by React this:
+Will be rendered by React like this:

 ```html
 <button>